vcrolack/api-rest-login/README.md

 # api-rest-login
-An Api built in Django.
+An Api built in Django for Duoc Uc App.